 Suggestions

-Replace 'Guidance for working with' with specific action verbs like 'Configures OIDC, manages secrets and environments, integrates with secret stores for Pulumi ESC'
+Replace 'Guidance for working with' with specific action verbs like 'Configure OIDC providers, manage secrets and environments, integrate with secret stores, and set up short-term credentials using Pulumi ESC.'

 | Dimension | Reasoning | Score |